shun1024/weighted-deepwalk/README.md

       pip install deepwalk

-2. Then, download this package, and put the 'main.py' and 'weighted_random_walk.py' into your python lib depository directory.
+2. Then, download this package, and put the 'main.py' and 'weighted_random_walk.py' into your python lib depository directory for original deepwalk.

 3. Now, you can run your deepwalk with: